snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 pid_p = k_p * error;

+- Insert gif of proportional action??

 {% endhighlight %}

 **Derivative Control:** A value based on how fast the error is changing.
 The value will only get large when there's a large change in error over a short period.
 This tends to oppose any rapid change in motion.
 On its own, the derivative component will only act to oppose a change in the setpoint, but it will not correct error.
 This is also tuned by a constant $$ K_d $$ gain.
+When combined with proportional action, a PD controller can do most of the work required to rapidly reach the setpoint.

 $$ d = K_d {d\over dt} e(t) $$